 One trick I learned from an artist far more skilful than myself, is that when painting a picture, don’t stop at what you think will be the edge.
 Extend the painting outwards a little, beyond the point where you think it should finish on every side.

-When the painting is finished, take two “L-Shaped” pieces of white mount board and arrange them on opposite sides so they overlap at the ends and frame the painting.
-Then you can move them in and out independently until you find the perfect placement which will give the painting as much impact as possible.
+When the painting is finished, take two “L-Shaped” pieces of white mount board and arrange them on opposite sides.
+They should overlap at the ends and frame the painting.
+Then you can move them in and out independently until you find the perfect placement.
+This will give the painting as much impact as possible.

 Remember there are no immutable laws in art.
 Use this advice to help you but don’t let it restrict your creativity.
 There are always exceptions to every rule.